February 13, 2026

 6. Decision Enablement

-Stop selling harder.
-Start making buying easier.
+Stop chasing for update and start making buying easier.

 7. ROI and Financial Acumen